JohnHind/Lua_Bitfield/README.md

 A bitfield is copied into the new bitfield at the cursor which is then incremented by the width of the copied bitfield.

-A boolean value sets or resets the bit at the cursor which is incremented by one.
+A boolean value sets or resets the bit at the cursor which is then incremented by one.

 A number (unsigned) may only be used in the left most list position and fills the remaining width from the cursor.